clearmatics/.github/profile/README.md

 ## About us

-Clearmatics is a technology and protocol engineering company 🤖.
+Clearmatics is a blockchain protocol engineering company 🤖.

 We are building a new financial market architecture that is more open, fair, and resilient than the legacy systems that are in use today.
-We design protocols and write software that create new markets for risks and more efficient infrastructure for trading 📉📈.
+We design protocols and write software that create new markets that are blockchain-native. 📉📈.

 We're driven by progress and continuous improvement.